-A less common, but very effective organic treatment against foliage diseases in the flower garden is the bacterium Bacillus subtilis, sold under the trade name Serenade.
+A less common, but very effective organic treatment against foliage diseases in the flower garden is the bacterium Bacillus subtilis, sold under the trade name Serenade®.
 Many gardeners report that the fragrance of this spray is less offensive compared to other organic or conventional fungicide sprays.

 Cultural Control of Botrytis

 Although you can’t do anything about humid conditions in your area, you can help plants cope with excessive moisture.
 Use drip irrigation, which delivers water to the root zone where it's needed and keeps leaves dry.
 Avoid overhead watering, which can splash disease-carrying soil onto leaves.
 Water in the morning to allow the sun's rays to quickly evaporate any moisture on leaves.
-Follow proper plant spacing guidelines, to enhance air circulation.
+Follow proper plant spacing guidelines to enhance air circulation.
 Prune the interior of dense plants to increase air movement that carries away disease spores.

 Greenhouse Botrytis Management

 The principles of botrytis management in the greenhouse are similar to those in the garden, but greenhouse gardeners can control the greenhouse environment more than the outdoors.
 Use fans of adequate size and number for the greenhouse size.
-You should aim for a relative humidity below 80%, and completely changing the air three one to three times an hour should help to achieve this.
+You should aim for a relative humidity below 80%, and completely changing the air from one to three times an hour should help to achieve this.
 Your greenhouse retailer can help you calculate fans needed according to the cubic feet of your greenhouse.